-The fitness tracker itself has a long battery life which is due to the coin cell battery.
+The activity tracker itself has a longer battery life which is due to the coin cell battery.

 Bellabeat Leaf Urban

-Predominantly aimed at women the Bellabeat Leaf Urban is designed as a fashionable piece of smart jewelry.
+Predominantly aimed at women the Bellabeat Leaf Urban is designed as a fashionable wearable device.
 Measuring 48mm (1.88″) high x 28 mm (1.1″) wide x 11.5mm (0.45″)deep and weighing in at 16.5g (0.59oz).
-The water resistant tracker unit looks like a pumice stone and fits inside a pedant made from wood composite and stainless steel.
+The water resistant smart tracker unit looks like a pumice stone and fits inside a pedant made from wood composite and stainless steel.
 Available in silver and rose gold it can be worn as a bracelet, necklace or clip.
 By offering versatility in where you can wear it, the Leaf is suitable for many occasions.
 It is the type of device where you might get a few admiring glances if you wear it around the office.

 The Leaf takes a view of an all around healthier lifestyle and not just trying to reach step targets.
 As such the tracker comes with the following features:-

 - Tracks sleep, steps, distance and calories burned

 - Guided meditation exercises which encourage you to do 10 minutes per day

 - Menstrual cycle tracking

 - Monitors your stress levels and helps you manage and relieve stress through goal-oriented breathing exercises

 - Everyday reminders (for things like remembering to take your birth control pill)